TheWeekendDev-PYRustJS/moonbase/README.md

 # moonbase
- A moon themed React Web app w/ a AI chatbot using:
+ A moon themed React Web app w/ an AI chatbot using:

  -React for the fronted